+It turns out that habits of wealthy people tend to create positive, pro-active habits that lead to their success.
 I have often spoke with clients about living their life in a proactive way rather than reactive.
-It turns out that wealthy people tend to create positive, pro-active habits that lead to their success.
-I do believe your character is a function of your habits for better or worse and that change takes effort.
+Believe your character is a function of your habits for better or worse and that change takes effort.

 So what do the rich do every day that the poor doesn’t?
 These are not money tips, but rather statistics regarding non financial habits.
 Check the list to see which way your habits tend to be.

 You may want to consider sharing these with your children!